 Travel assistance (in form of reimbursement of costs for flight and housing) and/or a reduced conference ticket is available for a limited number of speakers, particularly those who bring new perspectives and diverse backgrounds to JuliaCon.
-Details will be send out after the call for proposals closes.
+Apply here!

 We plan to video record all talks and will make them available after the conference.
 We do this for those who cannot attend.
 If you are uncomfortable with having your talk recorded, however, please let any member of the committee know; being recorded is not a requirement to attend JuliaCon or to give a presentation.
 Finally, we also ask you to make your materials and recording available under a Creative Commons (default: no commercial reuse) or other open source license.